Israel

 - Gatsby Cocktail Room — Hillel St 18, Jerusalem.
 Speakeasy‑style cocktails; intimate and stylish.

-Hours and line-ups change; check the venue's page on the day.
-Dress codes are common at upscale venues.
+Hours and line‑ups change; check venue pages on the day.
+Dress codes apply at upscale venues.
+Shabbat (Fri eve–Sat eve) limits transport and closures outside Tel Aviv.

 How Dating Tends to Work